The trading week is very similar to the structure of a football match

 The big question about a football game is when do you expect the winning goal?
 Statistics tell us that there are more goals scored in the 90th minute than any other.
 Of course, this includes stoppage time added on, so it’s no surprise.
 But there’s also structure to the game & this is where the similarity with the trading week comes into play.
 Let me explain.

 At the start of most football matches, the players are usually tentative and nervous.
-They spend the first 10-15 minutes feeling the other team out by passing the ball around trying to get themselves into a rhythm.
-Once they settle down and find their rhythm, they start to increase the pressure looking for openings in the other team’s defenses.
+They spend the first 10-15 minutes feeling the other team out.
+By passing the ball around trying to get themselves into a rhythm.
+Once they settle down and find their rhythm.
+They start to increase the pressure looking for openings in the other team’s defences.
 You get a few random shots from outside the box but nothing too serious.

-As they pass the ball from side to side with players making runs down and across the field, they are testing out the opposition’s defense.
+As they pass the ball from side to side with players making runs down and across the field.
+They are testing out the opposition’s defence.
 It’s all about trying to expose their weaknesses, areas that they can exploit to their advantage.

-By halftime, the coach and the players have a very good gauge of the opposition and know exactly where to strike them, and that’s where they focus all of their attention in the second half.
+By halftime, the coach and the players have a very good gauge of the opposition.
+They know exactly where to strike them.
+That’s where they focus all of their attention in the second half.

 The Start of the Week